-Drainage Permit - A permit issued by Douglass Township after the drainage plan has been approved.
+Drainage Permit - A permit issued by Douglass Township after the stormwater management plan has been approved.

-Drainage Plan - The documentation of the stormwater management system, if any, to be used for a given development site, the contents of which are established in Section 302.
+Stormwater management plan - The documentation of the stormwater management system, if any, to be used for a given development site, the contents of which are established in Section 302.

-Earth Disturbance Activity - A construction or other human activity which disturbs the surface of land including, but not limited to, clearing and grubbing, grading, excavations, embankments, land development, agricultural plowing or tilling, timber harvesting activities, road maintenance activities, mineral extraction, and the moving, depositing, stockpiling, or storing of soil, rock, or earth materials.
+Earth Disturbance Activity - A construction or other human activity which disturbs the surface of land including, but not limited to, clearing and grubbing, grading, excavations, embankments, land development, agricultural plowing ortilling, timber harvesting activities, road maintenance activities, mineral extraction, and the moving, depositing, stockpiling, or storing of soil, rock, or earth materials.